 If the unofficial transcripts submitted do not meet the above requirements, you will be required to submit official transcripts.
 If admitted to the program, you will need to provide official transcripts.

 Two Letters of Recommendation: These two letters should come from academic references who know you and can speak to your academic qualifications in relation to your field of study.

 TOEFL, IELTS, or PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate degree in which the main language of instruction was English.
+In order to apply for the program, you must have a minimum TOEFL score of 100.
 Please note: All applicants must be US citizens or permanent residents living in the United States for the duration of the program.
 Students living outside of the United States are not eligible for the program at this time.

 Application Fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
 If you submit by the priority deadline, the application fee will be reduced to $45.